 As it turns out, the list of high spec components didn’t disappoint.
 What ZTE claimed the Blade Spark is capable of, it pretty much was.
-The list of hardware in the device just seems to go o and on, and it all works really well together.
+The list of hardware in the device just seems to go o and on, and it all works well together.
 Having a lot of hardware can put pressure on both the CPU and battery, but we saw almost no evidence of that.

 |6.14 x 3.06 x 0.38 in

 |720 x 1280 px

 |MicroSD Card Slot

 |Yes – up to 128GB

 |17 hours talk time / 10 days standby

 The Blade Spark is also a little thicker than most of its rivals.
 Side by side, this can make the Blade Spark look a little chunky, but it isn’t bad news for users.
 That extra thickness, and we’re talking only about 7 0r 8/100th of an inch, adds to the feeling of security in the hand.
 The Blade Spark is over 6″ tall, so that extra bit of something to hang on to is not in any way a bad thing.

 The Blade Spark has a 5.5″ screen.
-If you’re coming from something like an iPhone, it will look absolutely huge to you.
+If you’re coming from something like an iPhone, it will look huge to you.
 With a 720 x 1280 px resolution, a 5.5″ display is probably the maximum size that can be effective, before quality starts to suffer.
 Big displays and low resolutions can result in a soft image, lacking any kind of sharpness.
-The Blade Spark does manage to stay the right side of the clarity line, with pictures looking good and bright, and movies look just great on the almost cinematic screen.
+The Blade Spark does manage to stay on the right side of the clarity line, with pictures looking good and bright, and movies look just great on the almost cinematic screen.

-As an example of the great hardware ZTE have packed in, the display has both a proximity sensor and an ambient light sensor.
+As an example of the great hardware ZTE has packed in, the display has both a proximity sensor and an ambient light sensor.
 The proximity sensor is what causes the display to go off if you’re on a call because it knows it’s against your ear.
 Or it can show the notification screen if you pass your hand over the sensor area.
 The ambient light sensor is even more useful.
 If you use a smartphone in a very dark room, without the sensor, it feels like the phone can be seen from the moon it’s so bright.
-The ambient sensor reduces or increase the brightness of the display according to the environment.
+The ambient sensor reduces or increases the brightness of the display according to the environment.
 Both sensors can be a big help in preserving battery life, as the display is the biggest drain on power by far.

-You have several options for images such as HDR, panorama, timelapse and even multi-exposure to capture multiple scenes in a single image.
-Full manual control over exposure, focus and more is also an option.
+You have several options for images such as HDR, panorama, timelapse, and even multi-exposure to capture multiple scenes in a single image.
+Full manual control over exposure, focus, and more is also an option.

-The cameras of the Blade Spark, backed up by a great use of the camera app, are a great experience.
-We’d actually say it’s one of the most responsive and useful camera setups we’ve seen.
+The cameras of the Blade Spark, backed up by great use of the camera app, are a great experience.
+We’d say it’s one of the most responsive and useful camera setups we’ve seen.
 This is regardless of the low price of the ZTE.
 The cameras here are just that good.

 The front camera is also an excellent performer, with quality selfies being produced every time.
 Although there is no LED flash, there is the “white screen” method available.
 This produces a bright white display to provide light for selfies.

 On the back case is a fingerprint sensor.
 This can be used to unlock the phone quickly and easily.
-It might also be used in compatible apps, such as banking, for extra account security.
-We wouldn’t really have expected a fingerprint sensor on a smartphone at this price.
+It might also be used with compatible apps, such as banking, for extra account security.
+We wouldn’t have expected a fingerprint sensor on a smartphone at this price.
 Props to ZTE for adding it.

-The ZTE ships with Android 7 Nougat.
+The ZTE z971 ships with Android 7 Nougat.
 This is one of the best Android versions in recent years.
 It is stable and fast and adds a whole host of extra security measures.
-ZTE also don’t load apps onto the Blade Spark that you just don’t need.
+ZTE also doesn’t load apps onto the Blade Spark that you just don’t need.
 That fact alone would normally be enough to impress us and put the score up a notch or two.